Has Israel attacked Iran’s Isfahan province? What we know so far

 - But fears of a large-scale regional war escalated in early April when Iran accused Israel of bombing its diplomatic mission in Damascus, Syria.
 Since then the region has been on alert, with intelligence warnings of an imminent Iranian attack.
 On April 13, Iran fired more than 300 missiles and drones at Israel — the first time ever that it had targeted Israel from Iranian soil.

 - Since then, worries have mounted about an Israeli counterresponse.
-According to Al Jazeera’s Diplomatic Editor James Bays, “it has been dangerous since the Iranian attack on Israel on April 13.”

 What’s next?